mulka/ploverwiki/Installation-Guide.md

 ### Install Plover on Linux

-> **Note**: Plover can be downloaded in .egg, tar.gz, .deb and .whl (wheel) Linux formats.
+> **Note**: Plover can be downloaded in .deb, .egg, tar.gz, and .whl (wheel) Linux formats.
 You can also install Plover using an AUR package.

 #### Install Plover on Arch Linux distribution